Welcome to 2007 and Robotic Lego lathe Plans

 I am yet to document my lathe progress properly.
 Over Christmas, I worked on a four jaw chuck mechanism for it - all in Lego.
 It is quite an interesting mechanism - and I will be posting photos, and LDraw CAD designs for it when I find a moment.

 I have many other photos of the Lathe and need to get them online.
 I have realised that I need to rebuild the bed and the headstock, as my initial design involved a driven headstock and tailstock, which turned out to be too complicated, but the vestige is a headstock driven from a drive system in the middle of the bed via three axles distributing the high torque expected.
-This unfortunately is in just the right place to pick up the kerf from the part being turned.
+This unfortunately is in just the right place to pick up the chips from the part being turned.
 It uses two Technic gear motors joined by a differential to drive the headstock, and I expect to keep much of the torque system similar when I do the rebuild.
 The bed also needs to be bigger - having been resized upwards twice already.
 The four jaw chuck turned out to be much larger than I expected.
 I would like to try and scale it down, but try to retain the clamping freedom of movement.
 It will have to be mounted on a Technic turntable, as a single axle may still pose torsion issues.

 I am also expecting to replace the RCX based cutting arm system (using Cybermaster touch sensors for calibration) with an NXT system, so I can reduce the complexity by delegating it to the NXT motors.